United States–Venezuela relations: Marcos Pérez Jiménez dictatorship (1953–1958)

-Democratic period

-Relations have traditionally been characterized by an important trade and investment relationship and cooperation in combating the production and transit of illegal drugs and were strong under the Puntofijo Pact governments in Venezuela, such as those of Carlos Andrés Pérez and Rafael Caldera.

 21st century

 Presidency of Hugo Chávez

-After Hugo Chávez was first elected President of Venezuela by a landslide in 1998, the South American country began to reassert sovereignty over its oil reserves.
-This action challenged the comfortable position held by U.S. economic interests for the better part of a century.
-The Chávez administration overturned the privatization of the state-owned oil company PDVSA, raising royalties for foreign firms and eventually doubling the country's GDP.
-Those oil revenues were used to fund social programs aimed at fostering human development in areas such as health, education, employment, housing, technology, culture, pensions, and access to safe drinking water.

 Chávez's public friendship and significant trade relationship with Cuba and Fidel Castro undermined the U.S. policy of isolating Cuba; moreover, on Chávez's initiative, long-running ties between the U.S. and Venezuelan militaries were severed.
 During Venezuela's presidency of OPEC in 2000, Chávez made a ten-day tour of OPEC countries.
 In the process, he became the first head of state to meet Saddam Hussein since the Gulf War.
 The visit was controversial in the U.S., although, Chávez did respect the ban on international flights to and from Iraq as he drove from his previous stop in Iran.

 According to Michal Hertik, there is no benevolent relationship between the Chávez government and United States as a great power.
 Chávez is not interested in US foreign policy (actually President Bush's beliefs) including "creating a unipolar or bipolar world, effort to create a powerful empire".
 So he tried to break US imperialism and its interference in the affairs of foreign nation-states.
 Although he never tried to make South American countries agree with him.